xMatakiex/learn-to-make-a-chatbot-in-node/README.md

 6. Select `learn-to-make-a-chatbot-in-node`.
 7. Click the checkmark at the bottom
 8. Select the directory where you want the code to live.
 Remember this location.

+## Project Information

+### Initial setup
+1. Open up a command prompt
+2. Navigate to your project directory
+3. run `npm install`
+4. Done.

+### Running the project
+1. Configure your twitch user in the `options` section of `bot.js`.
+2. run `node bot.js` from the root directory of this project.
+3. After making updates, use `ctrl+c` to close the application, then use `node bot.js` to re-run with the changes.